Updated December 2025

 This statement outlines the policy on how Ivanhoe Girls’ Grammar School (the School) uses and manages personal information provided to or collected by it.
 The School is bound by the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act) and the Health Privacy Principles (HPPs) contained in the Health Records Act 2001 (Vic) (Health Records Act).

-In this policy, “personal information” has the meaning set out in the Privacy Act.
-Essentially, personal information is information or an opinion about an individual who is reasonably identifiable.
-This policy also applies to our management of any "sensitive information" or "health information" (as those terms are defined in the Privacy Act and Health Records Act).
-For convenience, this policy uses the term "personal information" to collectively refer to "personal information", "health information" and "sensitive information" (as those terms are defined at law), except where otherwise noted.
+This Policy also applies to our management of any "sensitive information" or "health information" (as those terms are defined in the Privacy Act and Health Records Act).
+For convenience, this Policy uses the term "personal information" to collectively refer to "personal information", "health information" and "sensitive information" (as those terms are defined at law), except where otherwise noted.

 The Privacy Act and Health Records Act allow individuals to access their personal information and have it corrected (if it is inaccurate, irrelevant, incomplete, misleading or not up-to-date), subject to certain exceptions.
 The School is committed to protecting privacy and confidentiality in accordance with this policy and the School's obligations under the Privacy Act, the Health Records Act and other applicable laws.